HENNGE/aapns/docs/api.rst

     Base class for all errors raised by aapns itself.

+.. py:exception:: Blocked

+    This connection cannot temporarily send more requests.

-.. py:exception:: Disconnected
+.. py:exception:: Closed

-    Error raised by :py:meth:`aapns.api.APNS.send_notification` if the
-    connection was lost and automatic reconnection is disabled or the reconnect failed.
+    This connection was closed, the condition is permanent.

+.. py:exception:: Timeout

+    This request has timed out or would time out.

+.. py:exception:: FormatError

+    The error response could not be parsed.

+.. py:exception:: ResponseTooLarge

+    Server sent abnormally large respinse.

-.. py:exception:: StreamResetError
+.. py:exception:: StreamReset

     Error raised if the HTTP2 stream used to send a notification was reset by APNS.

-.. py:exception:: UnkownResponseError

-    Error used when there was an unknown error with the notification.

 .. py:exception:: ResponseError

     Base class for response errors when sending notifications.

-    See below for concrete instances.
+    See below for concrete instance.

     .. py:attribute:: reason